-A preliminary report stated that the ship lost power twice as it was approaching the bridge, meaning the ship may have lost engine power.
-Reportedly, two Baltimore harbor pilots were aboard the ship; harbor pilots navigate ships in and out of harbors because they have expertise with local navigation conditions.
+A preliminary report stated that the ship lost power as it was approaching the bridge, meaning the ship may have lost propulsion.
+Two Baltimore harbor pilots were aboard the ship; harbor pilots navigate ships in and out of harbors because they have expertise with local navigation conditions.
 Even when harbor pilots are at the helm, the captain of the ship and the shipping line (Maersk) remain responsible for the safety of the vessel.
-Tugs typically assist in moving ships into and out of their berths (docking and undocking), and some tugs escort ships through harbors as an emergency safety measure.
-Reportedly, this ship released the tugs before reaching the bridge as is normal in the harbor.
+Tugs typically assist in moving ships into and out of their berths (docking and undocking) and rarely escort ships through harbors as an emergency safety measure.
+This ship released the tugs before reaching the bridge as is reportedly normal in the harbor.